Clarence Clemons: E Street Band

 However, well before this meeting, Clemons and Springsteen had moved within the same circle of musical acquaintances.
-Norman Seldin had managed and promoted several local bands, including The Motifs who featured Vinnie Roslin, later to play with Springsteen in Steel Mill.
-On April 22, 1966, Seldin had also organized a Battle of the Bands competition at the Matawan-Keyport Roller Drome in Matawan, New Jersey.
-Springsteen was among the entrants playing with his then band, The Castiles.
-Billy Ryan, who played lead guitar with The Joyful Noyze, also played in The Jaywalkers with Garry Tallent and Steve Van Zandt.
+Norman Seldin had managed and promoted several local bands, including the Motifs who featured Vinnie Roslin, later to play with Springsteen in Steel Mill.
+On April 22, 1966, Seldin had also organized a battle of the bands competition at the Matawan-Keyport Roller Drome in Matawan, New Jersey.
+Springsteen was among the entrants playing with his then band, the Castiles.
+Billy Ryan, who played lead guitar with The Joyful Noyze, also played in the Jaywalkers with Garry Tallent and Steve Van Zandt.
 Clemons himself had also played with Tallent in Little Melvin & The Invaders.

-In July 1972, Springsteen began recording his debut album Greetings from Asbury Park, N.J. and during breaks from recording, he jammed with Clemons and The Joyful Noyze on at least two occasions at The Shipbottom Lounge in Point Pleasant, New Jersey.
+In July 1972, Springsteen began recording his debut album Greetings from Asbury Park, N.J. and during breaks from recording, he jammed with Clemons and the Joyful Noyze on at least two occasions at the Shipbottom Lounge in Point Pleasant, New Jersey.
 When Springsteen then decided to use a tenor saxophone on the songs "Blinded by the Light" and "Spirit in the Night", he called Clemons.
-By October Springsteen was ready to tour and promote Greetings… and he put together a band featuring Clemons, Tallent, Danny Federici and Vini Lopez.
+By October Springsteen was ready to tour and promote Greetings and he put together a band featuring Clemons, Tallent, Danny Federici and Vini Lopez.
 Clemons played his last gig with Norman Seldin & The Joyful Noyze at the Club Plaza in Bayville, New Jersey, on October 21, 1972.
 Four days later Clemons made his debut with the formative E Street Band at an unadvertised, impromptu performance at The Shipbottom Lounge.

 Throughout the 1970s and 1980s, Clemons featured prominently on Springsteen's albums.
 On Born to Run he provided memorable saxophone solos on the title track, "Thunder Road", "She's the One", "Night" and "Jungleland".
-Darkness on the Edge of Town featured notable solos by Clemons on "Badlands" and "The Promised Land".
-The River saw Clemons featured on songs such as "The Ties That Bind", "Sherry Darling", "I Wanna Marry You", "Drive All Night" and "Independence Day" while Born in the U.S.A. saw solos on "Bobby Jean" and "I'm Goin' Down".
+Darkness on the Edge of Town featured solos by Clemons on "Badlands", "The Promised Land" and "Prove It All Night".
+The River saw Clemons featured on songs such as "The Ties That Bind", "Sherry Darling", "I Wanna Marry You", "Drive All Night" and "Independence Day" while Born in the U.S.A. saw solos on Darlington County, "Bobby Jean" and "I'm Goin' Down".